Meet Justine

 Justine Hardy: conference keynote, educational talks, after dinner

 Justine Hardy is a journalist and commentator with many years experience of South Asia.
 She is also a trauma therapist, specializing in conflict trauma.
-Justine speaks and lectures regularly across a spectrum of venues and audiences, ranging from prestigious universities, international companies to The Oslo Freedom Forum.
+Justine founded an integrated health foundation in Kashmir with outreach centres around the state, a suicide helpline, a mental health primary care programme, paramedic training, mental health models in schools and a national and interenational internship programme.
+Justine speaks and lectures regularly to audiences ranging from prestigious universities, international companies to The Oslo Freedom Forum.

-Justine is the author of six books ranging in subject from war to Hindi film, and several books, including Scoop-Wallah and The Valley of Mist have been serialised on BBC Radio 4.
+Justine is the author of seven books ranging in subject from war to Hindi film, and several books, including Scoop-Wallah and The Valley of Mist have been serialised on BBC Radio 4.
+Her latest book is Dust, a novel about Kate, who chooses to leave rural England to work in Pakistan.
+When she disappears, these two worlds collide in the search for a lost aid worker.

 Justine is available for speaking engagements worldwide and she tailors each presentation following a telephone briefing call to suit the client’s event and audience.
 Recent talks have included events at The Oslo Freedom Forum, The NHS Confederation in the UK, New York University (Gallatin School), The Institute for Global Leadership at Tufts University (where Justine has been appointed an Inspire Fellow) and SOAS (School of Oriental and African Studies, London).